 3) Smoking Cessation

-- Rare risk of seizures at high doses and/or rapid increases in doses
+- There is a rare risk of seizures at high doses or with rapid increases in dose

-- Bupropion has no sexual side effects and is often used to minimize psychotropic induced sexual dysfunction
+- Bupropion has minimal sexual side effects and is often used to minimize psychotropic induced sexual dysfunction

 - Cooper, J. R., Bloom, F. E., & Roth, R. H. (2003).
 The biochemical basis of neuropharmacology (8th ed.).
 New York, NY, US: Oxford University Press.

 - Iversen, L. L., Iversen, S. D., Bloom, F. E., & Roth, R. H. (2009).
 Introduction to neuropsychopharmacology.
 Oxford: Oxford University Press.